List of 40 Famous Forests in India to visit

 Wayanad Wildlife Sanctuary is Famous for Which Animal

 Some animals are Asian Elephants, Leopards, Spotted deer, Gaur, Barking Deer, Slender Loris, etc. Jungle Cats are seldom spotted.
 Recent studies show that the four-horned antelope Ullman might be present here.
-It’s the home to an impressive group of birds.
+It’s home to an impressive group of birds.

 Best Time to Visit Wayanad Wildlife Sanctuary